YhoungBrown/Ecommerce-Web-API/README.md

 **Technologies Used:**

-⦁	Microsoft SQL Server (SQLClient, SQL Express). when creating a new database
+⦁	Microsoft SQL Server (SQL Express). when creating a new database

 ⦁	Entity Framework Core: